-- 2. it is published at least once each week; - 3. it is entered as second-class postal matter in the county where it is published; and - 4. it has been published regularly and continuously since 1959.
+- 2 it is a manual and a later to the second and a second an - 3. it is entered as second-class postal matter in the county where it is published; and - 4. it has been published regularly and continuously since 1959.